ReviewMyContract.aiReview My Contract

 Agreement Term vs. Survival Period.
 The agreement term sets the window during which new confidential disclosures can occur and the agreement remains active.
 The survival period sets how long confidentiality obligations continue after termination.
 A 2-year term with a 3-year survival means: disclosures made at any point during years 1-2 remain protected for 3 years after year 2 ends — effectively up to 5 years of protection from the date of signing for early disclosures.
 Always calculate both periods when evaluating an NDA's duration.

 Trade Secret Carve-Out.
 The clause above uses a best-practice structure: finite term for general confidential information, perpetual protection for trade secrets "for so long as such information remains a trade secret under applicable law."
-This perpetual-but-conditional formulation is legally sound — trade secrets lose protection when they are publicly disclosed, independently developed by others, or no longer maintained with reasonable secrecy measures.
+This perpetual-but-conditional formulation is legally sound — trade secrets lose protection under the DTSA (18 U.S.C. § 1839(3)) when publicly disclosed, independently developed by others, or no longer maintained with reasonable secrecy measures.
 A contractual perpetual obligation tied to the information's ongoing trade secret status aligns with the DTSA and UTSA frameworks.

 Industry Norms by Sector: